 An HTML table is used for storing data or information.
-A table is often a key component in webpage building so it is important that we know how to create responsive tables in the era of the responsive web design.
+A table is often a key component in webpage building so it is important that we know how to create responsive tables in the era of responsive web design.

 There are several different types of HTML tables and today we are going to take a closer look at them to better understand their purpose and creation of the responsive tables with CSS & HTML or WordPress.